lp-wan/archi/schc-architecture.md

 To operate SCHC over Ethernet, IPv6, and UDP, the definition of, respectively, an Ethertype, an IP Protocol Number, and a UDP Port Number are necessary, more in {{-PN_and_Ethertype}}.
 In either case, there's a need for a SCHC header that is sufficient to identify the SCHC peers (endpoints) and their role (device vs. app), as well as the session between those peers that the packet pertains to.

 In either of the above cases, the expectation is that the SCHC header is transferred in a compressed form.
 This implies that the rules to uncompress the header are well known and separate from the rules that are used to uncompress the SCHC payload.
-The expectation is that for each layer, the format of the SCHC header and the compression rules are well known, with enough information to identify the session at that layer, but there is no expectation that they are the same across layers.
+The expectation is that for each stratum, the format of the SCHC header and the compression rules are well known, with enough information to identify the session at that stratum, but there is no expectation that they are the same across strata.

 ### SCHC over PPP